Elementary school fundraising ideas

 How do I start a fundraiser for my elementary school?

 Starting a fundraiser for your elementary school usually begins with identifying a need, like new playground equipment or computers.
 Ideally, this is done in partnership with stakeholders like the PTA and school administrators.
 No one should take on a fundraising effort alone, so your next step is to assemble a team of volunteers to brainstorm ideas.
 A book sale?
 A fun run?
-A trivia night?
+A read-a-thon?
 The sky’s the limit!

 What are the most popular elementary school fundraisers?

-Great fundraising ideas for elementary schools that have stood the test of time include events like fall or spring carnivals, bake sales, and walkathons.
+Great fundraising ideas for elementary schools that have stood the test of time include events like fall or spring carnivals, trivia nights, bake sales, and walkathons.
 These evergreen activities appeal to families, engage more community members, and provide fun for everyone.

 Regardless of how you collect donations, the best school fundraising ideas for elementary schools get both students and parents involved and even bring local restaurants and businesses in on the action.